 Art for Technical Fields

 Communicating ideas clearly is often one of the greatest challenges in academia; a challenge present in the classroom, at scientific meetings, in publications, and while interacting with the general public.
-Artistically presented colorful and engaging visuals can convey concepts and add an additional level of understanding which words alone cannot.
+Artistically presented colorful and engaging visuals can convey concepts and add an additional level of understanding that words alone cannot.
 The majority of my artistic works focus on conveying scientific ideas in an abstract setting to connect to a more general audience or altering publication graphics to more clearly and completely convey a concept visually.

 Ancient Greek figures paired with colorful people-in-action visually represent the connection between mentally-rehearsed "covert" actions and real-life "overt" actions.
 The rudimentary Greek figures depict activities requiring skill and practice, while adjacent modern-day, full-color people engage directly in equivalent activities.
 Similarly, Vyas et al. show that the brain can use rehearsed, "covert" representations of actions to affect the performance of "overt," real-life actions.
 Arrows, originating from the Greek figures, provide a substrate for the real-life activities, a parallel to the research, in which a brain-machine interface is used to indicate that covert and overt movements derive from a common neural substrate.